Wipeout Pulse: Gameplay

 The campaign mode features sixteen grids divided into cells, each containing a separate event which varies from ordinary races to tournaments.
 Once the player finishes the event in a single cell, they will earn "completion points" needed to progress to the next grid.
 Clearing a cell will unlock additional cells adjoining it.
 Returning game modes from Wipeout Pure include single races, tournaments, time trials, and the "Zone" mode, which involves the player's ship automatically accelerating to extreme speeds.
 A returning game mode from Wipeout 3 is "Eliminator", which revolves around a group of competitors attempting to destroy each other the quickest in a set amount of time.

-While the game only ships with twelve tracks, these can be driven both forward and backwards; the race's direction is marked by the suffix "White" or "Black" on the race's title (i.e. "Talon's Junction White") and may show subtle variations depending on which way they are driven.
+While the game only ships with twelve tracks, these can be driven both forward and backwards; the race's direction is marked by the suffix "White" or "Black" on the race's title (i.e. "Talon's Junction White").
+The "Black" variations often take alternate routes, and feature different weapon and boost pad locations.

 The game features a number of extras.
 Players can take screenshots of in-progress races at any time from the Pause menu in the PSP version.
 Players are rewarded for using the same team's ship over and over via a "Loyalty" system which unlocks new ship skins.
 Players were able to create custom skins for any ships at the game's central website using an Adobe Shockwave-based client, which could be downloaded to the PSP by the creator and/or the public at large.
 Lap times and other records could also be uploaded to the game's website which features a global ranking leaderboard.
 Both features are no longer available as the site and the game servers were shut down.